archanachnarayanan-coder/Turbocopy/README.md

 The output goes to `dist/` — `TurboCopy.exe` (Windows) or `TurboCopy` (Mac).
 Users can run it without Python.

-**Note:** The Mac binary must be built on a Mac.
-Build the Windows exe on Windows, and the Mac binary on macOS, then upload both to your GitHub Release.

 ## How to Run